 People with blepharitis are more at risk of developing a stye or chalazion.
 Blepharitis can also interfere with the normal tear film, causing dry eyes, and increased predisposition to conjunctivitis.
 People with blepharitis may also experience falling or loss of eyelashes.
 Repeated rubbing and lid trauma can cause scarring and distortion of the lid contour.
 Misdirected eyelashes along with tear film deficiency can cause injuries (abrasions) of the cornea.
 Therefore, blepharitis should be treated in time to prevent such consequences.

-Blepharitis is treated as follows:
+Blepharitis and Meibomitis can coexist.
+The treatment is as follows:

 - Gentle lid scrubs can be done 3-4 times a day.
 A cue tip or cotton bud is moistened and a few drops of baby shampoo (non-irritant) are added to it.
 The eyelid should be pulled away from the eye and the base of the eyelashes should be gently scrubbed to remove the flakes and clean the lashes.
 This also helps to unclog the openings of the eyelash follicular glands.
 Thereafter the eyelids should be washed well with warm water and patted dry with a clean towel.